MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/7-exercise-fix-mistakes.md

     The `--no-edit` flag tells Git that we don't want to add a commit message for this action.

-1. You should see output similar to this example:
+1. Check the output.
+It should look similar to this example:

     ```output
     [main 6a27310] Revert "Purposely overwrite the contents of index.html"